 Now, click the button below to identify your predictor data (your X-Range).

-Now, highlight BOTH your predictor variable and its squared values, including their labels.
+Now, highlight BOTH your dummy-coded variables and the other predictor variable, including their labels.
 Then click the button shown below.

 Lastly, click on the box for Labels and press OK.